 With an eye on the increasing popularity of expedition cruising, Atlas Ocean Voyages set out to find a niche, blending luxury into expedition cruising.
 Historically, expedition cruising has been a stripped-down type of adventure, with older ships originally geared for scientific missions transformed into vessels that could carry inquisitive passengers.
 Atlas Ocean Adventure ships are custom-built luxury vessels capable of exploring the furthest reaches of the globe—with Antarctic voyages, yet also a strong emphasis on warm weather destinations that may have been off most travelers’ radars.

-Discovery is the name of the game with Atlas, and in its 2021 inaugural season, the under-200-guest World Navigator will visit some incredible destinations starting in Egypt and the Greek Isles.
+Discovery is the name of the game with Atlas, and in its inaugural season, the under-200-guest World Navigator visits some incredible destinations.
 These immersive itineraries feature late nights in port, and in some cases up to three overnights in key ports.
-Heading west in October 2021, a Transatlantic crossing carries guests to Barbados and the ship will spend two months in the Caribbean—the perfect opportunity for U.S.-based travelers to try a close-to-home adventure.
-From there, World Navigator makes its way to South America and Antarctica for a series of 7-day and 9-day Antarctic expeditions out of Ushuaia.
+This winter, World Navigator makes its way to South America and Antarctica for a series of 9-day and 12-day Antarctic expeditions out of Ushuaia.

-Whether you wish to wander ancient paths in Cairo, cross the frozen tundra of Antarctica, or take a boat ride in the Amazon, Atlas Ocean Voyages will create the perfect scene for bringing out the explorer in you.
+If you wish to cross the frozen tundra of Antarctica, Atlas Ocean Voyages will create the perfect scene for bringing out the explorer in you.